Max Weight Independent Set in sparse graphs with no long claws: Introduction

-Then we proceed to the main result of the paper: we show that \MWIS remains polynomial-time solvable in $S_{t,t,t}$-free graphs, even if instead of bounding the maximum degree, we forbid a fixed biclique \emph{as a subgraph}.
+Then we proceed to the main result of the paper: we show that \MWIS remains polynomial-time solvable in $dS_{t,t,t}$-free graphs, even if instead of bounding the maximum degree, we forbid a fixed biclique \emph{as a subgraph}.

-\begin{theorem} For every integer $t$ there exists a polynomial-time algorithm that, given a vertex-weighted graph $(G,\weight)$ that does not contain $S_{t,t,t}$ as an induced subgraph nor $K_{t,t}$ as a subgraph computes the maximum possible weight of an independent set in $(G,\weight)$. \end{theorem}
+\begin{theorem} For every fixed integers $d,t$, and $s$ there exists a polynomial-time algorithm that, given a vertex-weighted graph $(G,\weight)$ that does not contain $dS_{t,t,t}$ as an induced subgraph nor $K_{s,s}$ as a subgraph, returns the maximum possible weight of an independent set in $(G,\weight)$. \end{theorem}

-Let us remark that by the celebrated K\"{o}v\'ari-S\'os-Tur\'an theorem~\cite{Kovari1954}, classes that exclude $K_{t,t}$ as a subgraph capture all hereditary classes of \emph{sparse graphs}, where by ``sparse'' we mean ``where every graph has subquadratic number of edges.''
-Furthermore, by a simple Ramsey argument, for every positive integer $s$ there exists an integer $t$ such that if $G$ is $K_s$-free and $K_{s,s}$-free then $G$ does not contain $K_{t,t}$ as a subgraph.
-Hence, Theorem~\ref{thm:main-biclique} can equivalently be stated as $G$ being $S_{t,t,t}$-free, $K_t$-free, and $K_{t,t}$-free.
+Let us remark that by the celebrated K\"{o}v\'ari-S\'os-Tur\'an theorem~\cite{Kovari1954}, classes that exclude $K_{s,s}$ as a subgraph capture all hereditary classes of \emph{sparse graphs}, where by ``sparse'' we mean that the graph has a subquadratic number of edges.
+Furthermore, by a simple Ramsey argument, for every positive integer $r$ there exists an integer $s$ such that if $G$ is $K_r$-free and $K_{r,r}$-free then $G$ does not contain $K_{s,s}$ as a subgraph.
+Hence, equivalently, \cref{thm:main-biclique} yields a polynomial-time algorithm for \textsc{MWIS} for graphs that are simultaneously $H$-free (for some $H \in \mathcal{S}$), $K_r$-free, and $K_{r,r}$-free.

-\subparagraph*{Our techniques.} As in the previous works~\cite{ACDR21,DBLP:conf/soda/ChudnovskyPPT20,arxiv-sttt-qpoly}, the crucial tool in handling $S_{t,t,t}$-free graphs is an \emph{extended strip decomposition}.
-Its technical definition can be found in preliminaries; for now, it suffices to say that it is a wide generalization of the preimage graph of a line graph (recall that line graphs are $S_{1,1,1}$-free) that allows for recursion for the \textsc{MWIS} problem: An extended strip decomposition of a graph $G$ identifies some induced subgraphs of $G$ as \emph{particles} and, knowing the maximum possible weight of an independent set in each particle, one can compute in polynomial time the maximum possible weight of an independent set in $G$.
+\paragraph*{Our techniques.} As in the previous works~\cite{DBLP:conf/soda/ChudnovskyPPT20,arxiv-sttt-qpoly}, the crucial tool in handling $dS_{t,t,t}$-free graphs is an \emph{extended strip decomposition}.
+Its technical definition can be found in preliminaries; for now, it suffices to say that it is a wide generalization of the preimage graph of a line graph (recall that line graphs are $S_{1,1,1}$-free) that allows for recursion for the \textsc{MWIS} problem.
+An extended strip decomposition of a graph $G$ identifies some induced subgraphs of $G$ as \emph{particles} and, knowing the maximum possible weight of an independent set in each particle, one can compute in polynomial time the maximum possible weight of an independent set in $G$.
 (We remark that this computation involves advanced combinatorial techniques as it relies on a reduction to the maximum weight matching problem in an auxiliary graph.)
 In other words, finding an extended strip decomposition with small particles compared to $|V(G)|$ is equally good for the \textsc{MWIS} problem as splitting the graph into small connected components.